 For example, if you see a sinkhole or sunken area in the ground outside, you might have a problem.
 If there is a lot of water in your yard, and it hasn’t rained recently, you know that water is coming from somewhere other than the sky.

 If you notice one or more of these symptoms of a cracked sewer pipe, here are the steps to take:

-There might be something else going on that is causing your problems.
-The only way to be sure of what you’re dealing with is to verify that you actually have a cracked pipe.
+There might be something else going on that's causing your problems.
+The only way to be sure of what you’re dealing with is to verify you actually have a cracked pipe.
 This is best done with camera technology to be able to see into the pipe.

 If there are no cracks, the pipe might just be blocked.
 This might be alleviated by using solutions that dissolve the blockage, sending a snake through the pipe, or sending water through the pipes via high-pressure sewer jetting.

 3. Consider Repair Options

 If you believe the crack is at one location, you can probably dig up the sewer pipe and repair that section.
 All you’ll need to do is install a short length of pipe, using repair sleeves to connect.